 If you have some control over your lighting setup, creating black backgrounds will be easier.
 And if you manage your setup well, you will have to do minimal post-processing.

-Choosing a black or dark coloured background will make things easier.
+Choosing a black or dark colored background will make things easier.
 Make sure your background does not reflect any light.
 Shiny surfaces or plastic sheeting are not good because they will reflect light.

 I use heavy black curtains in the studio or some black stretch fabric when I travel.
 The stretch fabric is good because it does not wrinkle, which can reflect light.